TAMPA, Fla. (WFLA) – WFLA News Channel 8 has brought the Tampa Bay area live coverage of Gasparilla since the station’s humble beginnings.

 Before his death, Gaspar was said to have left buried treasure somewhere along the coast.

 The first Krewe, inspired by Gaspar, rented costumes from New Orleans and arrived in Tampa on horseback during the parade to “capture the city.”

 Though the city has upheld the Gasparilla tradition, the event was moved from its original second Monday of February date to a Saturday in 1988.

 This year, over 140 units, including more than 103 floats, five marching bands, and over 50 Krewes will take to the 4.5-mile parade route.

 WFLA also has sponsored the Gasparilla Distance Classic for 35 years as of this year’s races.

 MORE GASPARILLA STORIES:

-- Black Girls RUN! represents at Publix Gasparilla Distance Classic
+- 100-year-old chosen as Publix Gasparilla Distance Classic grand marshal